-A while back, I worked on a chat bot project with a friend.
-Despite it having been 2 years since that, I can still remember their identicon as purple and looking a bit like the head of an animal.
+For example, a while back, I worked on a chat bot project with an online friend.
+Despite it having been 2 years since that, I can still remember their identicon as being purple and looking a bit like the head of an animal.

 It's honestly quite surprising that I can remember a seemingly obscure icon from that long ago and not remember what time I woke up this morning or what I ate for breakfast.

-I’m not an artist, but I imagine that identicons are good at their job because of the creation of complex shapes, which as humans, we are very good at automatically recognising and ascribing meaning to.
+I'm not an artist, but I imagine that identicons are good at their job because of the creation of complex shapes, which as humans, we are very good at automatically recognising and ascribing meaning to.
 It's kind of like a practical Rorschach test I suppose.
 With the addition of colours, a single icon can become clearly recognizable.

 So how are these icons actually generated?
-It turns out to be quite easy.
+It turns out to be quite easy to do.

 - Pick a random colour.

-- Iterate over half the grid and optionally fill a square, mirroring it onto the other side.
+- Iterate over the 3x5 grid and optionally fill a square, mirroring it onto the other side.